On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: High order mass lumping

-This bound is the immediate counterpart of \eqref{eq: interpolation_bound}.
 We deduce that stable interpolation implies stable quadrature and insures convergence of the associated quadrature rule.
 However, stable quadrature a priori does not imply positive weights.
 The fact that negative weights are also encountered for low order Greville interpolation (which is provably stable) confirms that negative weights do not necessarily imply unstable quadrature rules.
 The inequality in \eqref{eq: quadrature_condition} already hints at that possibility.
 However, \eqref{eq: quadrature_condition} might not tell the whole story.
-In particular, even when negative weights occur, the inequality appears excessively pessimistic.
+In particular, even when negative weights occur, the inequality appears excessively pessimistic (see \Cref{se: non_uniform_meshes}).
 Numerical experimentation and intuition has led to the following conjecture for an improved bound.

-\begin{conjecture} Let $c(\bm{x})$ denote the equioscillating spline on a set of unisolvent interpolation points.
+\begin{conjecture} Let $c(\bm{x})$ denote the oscillating spline on a set of unisolvent interpolation points.
 Then, the associated quadrature weights satisfy

 \end{conjecture}